alfroids/TermoSolver/README.md

 # TermoSolver
 An entropy-based [Wordle](https://www.nytimes.com/games/wordle/index.html)-like game solver.
 Capable of solving games in parallel, such as the ones in [Termo](https://term.ooo/).
-Inspire by [3b1b](https://www.youtube.com/watch?v=v68zYyaEmEA).
+Inspired by [3b1b](https://www.youtube.com/watch?v=v68zYyaEmEA).

 External packages used: `numpy`, `unidecode` and `tqdm` (optional).